chuckgrigsby0/ml_dollar_stores_and_food_access_rep_ajae/README.md

 ## Questions

-For questions about the code structure, please contact paper authors.
+For questions about the code structure, please contact authors.

 ## Citation

-xxx
+Grigsby-Calage, Chuck and Mullally, Conner and Volpe, Richard and Kropp, Jaclyn D. and Stevens, Alexander, The Varying Effects of Dollar Stores on Food Access: A Machine Learning Analysis (August 4, 2025).
+Available at SSRN: https://ssrn.com/abstract=4822647 or http://dx.doi.org/10.2139/ssrn.4822647

 ---